 Fatigue

-While everyone is different when they are pregnant, many women describe a feeling of exhaustion, especially in their first trimester.
-As our bodies create more nutrients to carry to our growing baby, and hormonal levels alter, in additional to the physical and emotional changes our bodies are going through, many women will have decreased levels of energy as a result.
-This is a normal part of pregnancy, and we recommend getting extra rest during times where you may feel an increase in fatigue.
+While everyone is different when they are pregnant, many people describe a feeling of exhaustion, especially in their first trimester.
+This is a result of many different factors – both physical and mental.
+Our bodies are demanding more nutrition, our hormones are rapidly changing, and our mental load is increasing.
+While this is a normal part of pregnancy, we recommend getting extra rest during times when you may feel an increase in fatigue.
 Try getting in bed an hour earlier at night, and squeeze a nap in during the day if you feel your body needs it.
-You may need to adjust your current schedule or routine to accommodate some extra sleep in your first trimester, so be kind to yourself and know that that is okay!
+You may need to adjust your current schedule or routine to accommodate extra sleep in your first trimester, so be kind to yourself and know that that is okay!

 Constipation & hemorrhoids